-If someone is trying to cope alone, they may not have even taken the time to notice that they are struggling.
-With 15% of working-age adults estimated to have a mental disorder in 2019, all we can do is look out for one another and do our best to know what to watch for.
+If someone is trying to cope alone, they may not notice that they are struggling.
+With 15% of working-age adults estimated to have a mental disorder in 2019, all we can do is look out for one another, do our best to know what to watch out for and understand how we can support one another.

-There are so many ways that difficulties with mental health can present themselves.
-Understanding at least some of these and knowing what to look for is crucial.
+There are so many ways that difficulties with mental health can present themselves, knowing what to look for can be crucial.

-An important detail to remember when dealing with mental health issues in the workplace, both for yourself and others, is that under UK health and safety legislation and common law, employers have a duty to take care of employees.
-This includes a responsibility to protect employees from stress at work by doing a risk assessment and acting on it.
+It is important to remember when dealing with mental health issues in the workplace, both for yourself and others, is that under UK Health and Safety legislation and common law, employers have a duty of care for their employees.
+This includes a responsibility to protect their employees from stress at work by completing a risk assessment and acting on it if necessary.

 There is no singular statute specifically covering workplace stress: many laws are relevant, and much of the law governing stress has evolved from case law rather than legislation.

-Firstly, performance can be a more obvious sign.
-If their quality of work or ability to work suddenly and drastically changes this could be a sign that they are struggling.
-Changes like this, however, are not always so dramatic.
-People can deteriorate slowly and as a result, may fly under the radar for longer periods before anybody spots a problem.
+- A change in performance can be an obvious sign.
+If their quality of work or ability to work suddenly and drastically changes, this could be a sign that they are struggling mentally.
+Changes like this, however, are not always dramatic.
+People’s mental health can deteriorate slowly and as a result, may fly under the radar for a period of time before anybody spots a problem.

-Another major sign that may be more immediately obvious is absence.
+Another sign that your colleague may be suffering mental health issues is unexpected or unexplained lateness or absence.
 This could present as being consistently late or missing days altogether.
-They may miss social events with friends and not be contacting anyone the way they used to.
-The key to spotting something like this though, is knowing what they were like before so that you can see the change.
-For example, if someone was always quiet and introverted, this may not be a sign of anything, but if they were the friendliest, most outgoing person you knew it could be.
+They may miss social events with friends or not be contacting or responding to anyone in the way they used to.
+The key to spotting something like this is knowing what they were like before so that you can see the change.
+For example, if someone is always quiet and introverted, this may not be a sign of anything untoward, but if they are the friendliest, most outgoing person you know it could be a significant sign.

-At Unmasked we offer an employee support line for organisations.
-The employee support line means employees who need support can speak to a professional and receive advice on what else is out there that could help them.
+At Unmasked Mental Health, we offer an employee support line for organisations.
+The employee support line means employees who need support can be signposted by you to Unmasked Mental Health and speak to a professional in order to receive advice on what is available to support them.

 Contact Unmasked Mental Health on 01422 356945 or email us at info@unmaskedmentalhealth.co.uk.